sami-sinnari/MilestoneProject4/README.md

 ![Image](static/readme/manual-testing.PNG)

+- **Please note** :
+  - The issue with "Save delivery information to my profile" is internal issue.
+I have been adviced to mention here that this issue can be found "Boutique Ado" project as well.
-**Please note** - SKU has been removed later in the project as I was facing issues when adding products from "Add a Product" Page, therefore no issue reported in the testing section.
+  - SKU has been removed later in the project as I was facing issues when adding products from "Add a Product" Page, therefore no issue reported in the testing section.

 ---